Pragadesh-45/youtipy/README.md

 # youtipy

+**version 0.2**

-a simple command-line yt music player that searches for songs and plays them using `yt-dlp` and `mpv`.
+a simple command-line yt music player that searches for songs and plays them using `yt-dlp` and `mpv`. supports both single songs and youtube playlists with full navigation controls.

 ## need